Leave a Message

 Once you have selected the homes you are interested in seeing, we will take the time to individually schedule each showing, and map out the best route to visit the homes with you.

-We will also have property information readily available for questions, so that we can all stay organized and informed throughout the process.
+We will also have property information readily available, so that we can all stay organized and informed throughout the process.

 At this point we will create a Comparative Market Analysis on the home to determine the best offer price.
 We will then meet to begin reviewing the Purchase and Sales Agreement.
 This document includes information like the price offered, financing terms, earnest money deposit, inspection terms, and closing date.